Converting Your NZ License

-For purposes of the ID required when transferring your license, it’s easiest to first have an Australian address and have completed opening your Australian bank account by going into a branch and picking up your bank card.
+You can transfer your licence pretty quickly after arriving in Australia, but for the purposes of the ID required you will first need an Australian address.
+It makes things easier if you've completed opening your Australian bank account by going into a branch and picking up your bank card.

-At the appointment (which you must attend in person), you need to provide your New Zealand driver’s licence, a completed licence transfer form and some identification.
+At the appointment (which you must attend in person), you need to provide your New Zealand driver licence, a completed licence transfer form and some identification.

 You’ll then be given an eyesight test, have your photo taken and need to pay a fee for the new licence.

-For a Victorian driver’s licence, the first step is to call (or write to) the NZTA to request a Certificate of Particulars.
+The next step is to call (or write to) the NZTA to request a Certificate of Particulars

 Note: Not all Australian states require a Certificate of Particulars to transfer your licence over, so make sure you read the appropriate information for the state you are moving to (above) before carrying out this step.

-The next step is to gather the ID you’ll need at the appointment.
-We took the following ID, but read the complete information on evidence of identity for Victorian licences as there are alternatives.
+Once you've got that sorted, gather the ID you’ll need at the appointment.
+We took the ID below, but read the complete information on evidence of identity for Victorian licences as there are alternatives.

 We took the following ID: